 The user's computer must also have a certificate in the trusted root CA that matches a certificate in the server's SSL certificate chain.

-Certificates that have expired will not be eligible for use and may well be hidden by the browser.
+Certificates that have expired or are not trusted by the IIS server are not be eligible for use and may well be hidden by the browser.